cengels/potence/README.md

 ## Usage

+### Submodule imports

 The way you import and use nitrous is up to you.
-The recommended way to use nitrous, however, is to namespace your imports like this:
+You can use submodule imports:

 ```js
     import * as Arrays from 'nitrous/arrays';